-The Post-Secondary Enrollment Options Program (PSEO) allows high school students to enroll in nonsectarian college courses for both high school and college credit.
+The Post-Secondary Enrollment Options Program (PSEO) allows high school students to enroll in nonsectarian college courses on a full- or part-time basis and to receive both high school and college credit for those courses.
 Students in public high schools (school districts and community schools) and nonpublic high schools (chartered and nonchartered) are eligible for the program.

 Under Option A, the student is responsible for payments of all tuition but, under Option B, the state makes a payment to the institution of higher education on the student's behalf.
 State payments for public high school students are deducted from the state aid accounts of the students' resident school districts or their community schools.
 State payments for nonpublic high school students are paid out of a state set-aside, since nonpublic schools do not receive operations funding from the state.

-Former law required the state Superintendent of Public Instruction to seek reimbursement from the student or student's parent of any state funds paid for a college course that the student failed.
-The act repeals this requirement and replaces it with a requirement that the superintendent of the student's resident school district or the chief administrator of the student's community school or nonpublic school seek that reimbursement.
+Current law requires the state Superintendent of Public Instruction to seek reimbursement from the student or student's parent of any state funds paid for a college course that the student failed.
+The bill repeals this requirement and replaces it with a requirement that the superintendent of the student's resident school district or the chief administrator of the student's community school or nonpublic school seek that reimbursement.
 In the case of a school district or community school, the reimbursed funds would be deposited to a fund controlled by the district or community school.
 In the case of a nonpublic school, on the other hand, the reimbursed funds must be sent to the Superintendent of Public Instruction, who in turn must credit that amount to the state's General Revenue Fund.
-The act also specifically authorizes a school district board or community school governing authority to withhold high school grades and credits until the student or student's parent provides the reimbursement.
+The bill also specifically authorizes a school district board or community school governing authority to withhold high school grades and credits until the student or student's parent provides the reimbursement.